itom-project/itom/docs/userDoc/source/07_plugins/development/plugin-dataObject.rst

 In order to make the *dataObject* compatible to matrices that are allocated in one huge memory block (like Numpy arrays), it is also possible to make any *dataObject* continuous.
 Then, a huge data block is allocated, such that all planes lie consecutively in memory.
 Nevertheless, the pointer-tree is still available, pointing to the starting points of all planes.
-This reallocation is implicitely done, when creating a Numpy-array from a dataObjct.
+This reallocation is implicitely done, when creating a Numpy-array from a dataObject.

 DataObject can be declared in different possible ways with different dimensions and different data types.
 Various possible implementations of declaring DataObject are listed below.